mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

 ---

 Empty Jinja blocks as the name suggests have no predefined content in them.
-They are there to insert additional content on top of the existing one in the base template file.
+They are there ONLY to insert additional content on top of the existing one in the base template file.

-**To keep things organized, blocks should be called in the same order in your child template as they are listed here!**
+**To keep things organized, blocks should be called/used in the same order in your child template as they are listed in the [example page](#example-page)!**

 - ##### Block "page_description"